capacitor-community/firebase-crashlytics/README.md

  * @returns none
  */
 FirebaseCrashlytic.addLogMessage({
-  message: 'This is a test message: Capacitor is awesome! 😃', });
+  message: "This is a test message: Capacitor is awesome! 😃", });

 /**